Manage audit log retention policies

 Audit log retention policies are listed in the dashboard.
 One advantage of viewing policies in the dashboard is that you can click the Priority column to list the policies in the priority in which they are applied.
-As previously explained, a higher value indicates a higher priority.
+As previously explained, a lower value indicates a higher priority.

 You can also select a policy to display its settings on the flyout page.

 The default audit log retention policy for your organization isn't displayed in the dashboard.

 To edit a policy, select it to display the flyout page.
 You can modify one or more setting and then save your changes.

 If you use the New-UnifiedAuditLogRetentionPolicy cmdlet, it's possible to create an audit log retention policy for record types or activities that aren't available in the Create audit retention policy tool in the dashboard.
 In this case, you won't be able to edit the policy (for example, change the retention duration or add and remove activities) from the Audit retention policies dashboard.
 You'll only be able to view and delete the policy in the compliance center.
 To edit the policy, you'll have to use the Set-UnifiedAuditLogRetentionPolicy cmdlet in Security & Compliance Center PowerShell.>

 Tip: A message is displayed at the top of the flyout page for policies that have to be edited using PowerShell.

 To delete a policy, click the Delete icon and then confirm that you want to delete the policy.
 The policy is removed from the dashboard, but it might take up to 30 minutes for the policy to be removed from your organization.

 Create and manage audit log retention policies in PowerShell